Breast-feeding nutrition: Tips for moms

 - Caffeine.
 Avoid drinking more than 2 to 3 cups (16 to 24 ounces) of caffeinated drinks a day.
 Caffeine in your breast milk might agitate your baby or interfere with your baby's sleep.

 - Fish.
 Seafood can be a great source of protein and omega-3 fatty acids.
 Most seafood contains mercury or other contaminants, however.
 Exposure to excessive amounts of mercury through breast milk can pose a risk to a baby's developing nervous system.
 To limit your baby's exposure, avoid seafood that's high in mercury, including swordfish, king mackerel and tilefish.
-If you eat fish from local waters, pay attention to local fish advisories or limit fish from local waters to 6 ounces (170 grams) a week and don't eat other fish that week.

 Could my diet cause my baby to be fussy or have an allergic reaction?

 Certain foods or drinks in your diet could cause your baby to become irritable or have an allergic reaction.
-If your baby becomes fussy or develops a rash, diarrhea or congestion soon after nursing, consult your baby's doctor.
+If your baby becomes fussy or develops a rash, diarrhea or wheezing soon after nursing, consult your baby's doctor.

 Remember, there's no need to go on a special diet while you're breast-feeding.
 Simply focus on making healthy choices — and you and your baby will reap the rewards.